The Token Meter Becomes the Budget

 This is not a new governance problem.
 Every institution is tempted to manage by the metric it can see.
 Calls handled can replace customer resolution.
 Tickets closed can replace repair.
 Lines of code can replace software quality.
 Hours logged can replace judgment.
 Tokens now join that family of dangerous proxies.

 The problem is sharper with AI because generated work can look complete before it is correct.
 A coding agent can open pull requests that require more review than they save.
 A meeting bot can create action items no one needed.
 A research assistant can assemble plausible sources without preserving hierarchy or uncertainty.
 A sales assistant can personalize language while weakening accountability for the promise being made.
+The risk is not only wasted spend; it is workslop, rework, and an invisible review tax shifted onto other people.

 The Enterprise Problem

 Enterprise AI costs are hard to govern because the unit of work is unstable.
-The same business task can consume very different amounts of compute depending on model choice, prompt length, retrieval design, context history, tool calls, file size, retry behavior, agent architecture, and whether a human stops a bad loop early.
+The same business task can consume very different amounts of compute depending on model choice, prompt length, retrieval design, context history, tool calls, file size, retry behavior, agent architecture, service tier, and whether a human stops a bad loop early.
 A budget built around generic adoption will break when workflows become specific.

 This is why the token meter becomes a management surface.
 It shows where cost concentrates, which teams are using expensive tools, which workflows are becoming model-dependent, and where rate limits or caps will hurt.
 But it can also mislead.
 A low bill may mean disciplined design, or it may mean useful work was never attempted.
 A high bill may mean breakthrough leverage, or it may mean an agent was allowed to wander.